• DCP Dynamic Cone Penetrometer

 2 Dynamic Cone Penetrometer (DCP) Testing Method

-During the DCP test, three personnel are typically required to operate: one person holds the handle, lifts and supports the instrument upright, while simultaneously pressing the cone tip firmly against the soil surface—ensuring the penetration rod remains as perpendicular as possible to the ground; another person raises the falling hammer and allows it to drop freely; and a third person records the corresponding scale readings after every two hammer strikes.
+During the DCP test, three personnel are typically required to operate: one person holds the handle, stands upright, and supports the instrument while keeping the cone tip facing downward and firmly pressed against the soil surface, ensuring that the penetration rod is as perpendicular as possible to the soil surface; another person lifts the hammer and allows it to fall freely; and a third person records the scale readings corresponding to every two hammer strikes.

 2.1 DCP Testing Procedure

 (1) At the test site, select a dry and level surface.
-If the surface has loose topsoil or a softer soil texture, use a shovel to remove the top layer of soil, ensuring the thickness of the removed soil does not exceed 2 cm.
-If the loose topsoil is particularly deep, choose an alternative testing point nearby instead.
+If the surface has loose topsoil or relatively soft soil, use a shovel to remove the top layer of soil.
+The thickness of the soil removed should not exceed 2 cm.
+If the loose topsoil is particularly deep, choose another nearby location for testing.

 (2) Attach the conical tip to the installed dynamic penetrometer rod.

-(3) Align the cone tip with the surface of the soil to be tested, ensuring that the penetration rod remains vertical.
+(3) Align the conical tip with the surface of the soil to be tested, ensuring that the penetration rod is kept vertical.

-(4) Place the scale next to the penetration rod, ensuring the scale is parallel to the penetration rod.
+(4) Place a scale next to the penetration rod, ensuring that the scale is parallel to the penetration rod.

-(5) One person securely holds the insertion rod, while another lifts the heavy hammer and then releases it to drop.
+(5) One person holds the penetration rod steady, while another person lifts the heavy hammer and then releases it to drop.

-(6) After the hammer is dropped, record the number of blows required to achieve a single penetration depth exceeding 5 mm, along with the corresponding rod penetration depth.
-If the single penetration depth is less than 5 mm, continue striking until the penetration exceeds 5 mm, then record both the final penetration depth and the cumulative number of blows for that sequence.
-Test data must be recorded by a dedicated person according to the prescribed表格.
+(6) After the hammer is dropped, record the number of hammer blows required to achieve a penetration depth exceeding 5 mm, as well as the corresponding penetration depth along the rod.
+If the penetration depth for a single blow is less than 5 mm, record the penetration depth and the cumulative number of hammer blows for that sequence only after multiple blows have resulted in a penetration depth greater than 5 mm.
+Test data shall be recorded by a designated person according to the prescribed forms.

-(7) Once the penetration depth meets the requirement (reaching or slightly exceeding the current compacted layer thickness being tested), remove the penetration rod to conclude the test.
+(7) Once the penetration depth has reached the required level (the penetration depth has reached or slightly exceeded the current compacted layer thickness), remove the penetration rod to conclude the test.

-(8) During the penetration process, if the cone tip encounters a rock or other obstructions that prevent the penetration rod from advancing further, stop the test immediately.
-The data recorded at this point will be invalidated, and another test point should be selected within 40 cm near the original penetration hole for subsequent testing.
+(8) During the penetration process, if the cone tip encounters a rock or other obstruction that prevents the penetration rod from continuing to penetrate, the test should be halted.
+The data collected in this instance shall be considered invalid, and another test point should be selected within a 40-cm radius near the original penetration hole for conducting a new test.

-(9) After the test is completed, disassemble the penetration rod at the middle joint, and place it together with the scale and hammer into the toolbox for next use.
+(9) After the test is completed, disassemble the penetration rod at the middle joint and place it, along with the scale and the falling hammer, into the toolbox for future use.

 Packing List